sky-shift/skyshift/docs/source/slurm_support/overview.rst

 Containerization: A Core Principle
 -----------------------------------

-In the current landscape, SkyFlow mandates that all jobs submitted to Slurm Clusters be containerized.
+In the current landscape, SkyShift mandates that all jobs submitted to Slurm Clusters be containerized.
 This approach guarantees compatibility and optimizes the execution across different environments, ensuring that your jobs are run in an isolated, controlled, and reproducible manner.
-SkyFlow automatically identifies the most suitable container management tool available on the Slurm Cluster from its supported list, streamlining the deployment process.
+SkyShift automatically identifies the most suitable container management tool available on the Slurm Cluster from its supported list, streamlining the deployment process.

 Supported Container Management Utilities
 ----------------------------------------

-SkyFlow proudly supports a diverse array of container management tools, enabling you to choose the one that best fits your project's needs:
+SkyShift proudly supports a diverse array of container management tools, enabling you to choose the one that best fits your project's needs:

 - `ContainerD <https://containerd.io/>`_ - A lightweight container runtime that's easy to deploy and manage.